mtimkovich/maxpr/README.md

 Generates an Elo rating for all players who have competed at the Get Smashed at the Foundry using the [smash.gg][1] brackets.
 The Elo is calculated using using [TrueSkill][2].
 Ratings go from 0 to 50.
+Inactive players get removed after not attending one of the last 6 tournaments.
 This covers all singles Foundry tournaments since July 4th, 2016.

 This program should hopefully be general enough to work with other [smash.gg][1] tournaments as well.